DSpotDevelopers/declex/README.md

 }
 ```

-* Place the following lines in your app module build.graddle file:
+* Place the following lines in your app module build.gradle file:

 ```gradle
 apply plugin: 'android-apt'